ravipurohit1991/lauetoolsnn/README.md

 In addition, all the above mentioned steps can be done without the GUI and are detailed in the lauetoolsnn\example_notebook_scripts folder.
 Jupyter notebook scripts are provided to run all the steps sequentially.

 The indexed orientation matrix is also written in ".ctf" format, which can then be opened with channel 5 Aztec or MTEX software to do post processing related to orientations analysis.
+MTEX post processing script is also included in the lauetoolsnn\utils_lauenn|MTEX_plot.m